-Anyone in HR knows about the Ongoing Resignation of 2021.
+Anyone in HR knows about the Great Resignation of 2021.
 But not everyone realizes that we’re also faced with a new challenge: the so-called “Great Joining.”

 Over 3.5 million Filipinos are unemployed, according to the latest report from the Philippine Statistics Authority, which means that millions of Filipinos are currently looking for jobs.